-In this tutorial, you learned about phrases, independent clauses, and dependent clauses, and how each comes together as part of a sentence, sometimes with prepositional phrases.

-You also learned about the kinds of conjunctions you might use to connect clauses: coordinating conjunctions connect compound sentences, and subordinating conjunctions connect complex sentences.
+In this lesson, you learned about phrases, independent clauses, and dependent clauses, and how each comes together as part of a sentence.
+You also learned about the kinds of conjunctions you might use to connect clauses: Coordinating conjunctions connect compound sentences, and subordinating conjunctions connect complex sentences.
 Now that you've played around with these different conjunctions in both kinds of sentences, you can expand your writing beyond simple sentences.

-Good luck!

-Source: This work is adapted from Sophia author Martina Shabram.

-TERMS TO KNOW
+Best of luck in your learning!

+Source: THIS TUTORIAL WAS AUTHORED BY SOPHIA LEARNING.
+PLEASE SEE OUR TERMS OF USE.